shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 {% include info title="Disclaimer" content="Before starting, decide whether your S3 proxy will be privately accessible within your VPC or publicly accessible via the Internet and choose the relevant templates in the following instructions." %}

 You will need to deploy a VPC with the required VPC endpoint.
-We provide a [private VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc-privatelink-s3.yml) CloudFormation templates as starting points.
-These template create the necessary VPCs, subnets and VPC endpoint.
+We provide a [private VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc-s3-privatelink.yml) CloudFormation templates as starting points.
+This template create the necessary VPC, subnets and VPC endpoint.

 * Create a [new CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?#/stacks/create/template)
 * Select Template is ready
-* Set Amazon S3 URL to [`https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc-privatelink-s3.yml`](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc-privatelink-s3.yml)
+* Set Amazon S3 URL to [`https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc-s3-privatelink.yml`](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc-privatelink-s3.yml)
 * Click Next
 * Set a stack name.
 Eg. `shotgun-vpc`
 * Choose network ranges that doesn't conflict with your studio network and set subnet CIDR values accordingly